sm2348/github_capstone/Report.md

 In this section I will go over the implications of the clustering results.

 #### 4.1	Venue category frequency
 As shown in methodology, the boroughs were separated into 8 clusters when clustered based on venue category frequency.
-These clusters can be visualized by chloropleth map, which would look like this:
+These clusters can be visualized by choropleth map, which would look like this:

 ![](/images/screenshot(136).png)